-Tarrant County activities will address the objectives of providing low- and moderate-income residents with a suitable living environment and decent affordable housing: 60% or approximately \$2,839,583 of PY 2022 CDBG funds for Public Infrastructure Improvement activities under area-wide benefits which includes \$150,000 for program delivery. \$300,457.50 from 2020/46thyear CDBG funds will be reallocated for 48th year infrastructure activities.
-In PY 2022, approximately 22,495 persons in 14 cities will be assisted with improved access to infrastructure benefits with cities of Mansfield and Grapevine continuing their 47th year projects using 48th yr funding.
-Approximately \$500,000 in 2022 CDBG funds and reallocated CDBG funds from previous year's funds and approximately \$1,500 in CDBG Program Income will provide for the availability and accessibility of decent housing for at least 15 CDBG funded housing units and to maintain the program.
-Approximately \$187,000 in CBDG funds will be used for CDBG Public Service activities for two activities. \$145,000 for supportive housing services and case management for enrolling homeless individuals and families into the Tarrant County Transitional Housing Program; \$42,000 to SafeHaven of Tarrant County to continue assisting youth with educational services for a SafeSchools anti-bullying program.
-If there is enough HUD funding, \$50,000-\$100,000 would be used for child care for existing clients that receive supportive housing services by Tarrant County Case Managers that assist with homeless families.
-Remaining CDGB funds will be used for Administration of programs, planning and other federal requirements required of CDBG.
+Tarrant County activities will address the objectives of providing low- and moderate-income residents with a suitable living environment and decent affordable housing: 57% or approximately \$2,394,262 of PY 2023 CDBG funds for Public Infrastructure Improvement activities under area-wide benefits which includes \$158,000 for program delivery. \$12,992.84 from 2021/47thyear CDBG funds will be reallocated for 49th year infrastructure activities.
+In PY 2023, approximately 16,145 persons in 11 cities will be assisted with improved access to infrastructure benefits.
+Approximately \$803,130 in 2023 CDBG funds and approximately \$1,150 in CDBG Program Income will provide for the availability and accessibility of decent housing for at least 21 CDBG funded housing units and to maintain the program.
+Approximately \$167,000 in CBDG funds will be used for CDBG Public Service activities for two activities. \$125,000 for supportive housing services and case management for enrolling homeless individuals and families into the Tarrant County Transitional Housing Program; \$42,000 to SafeHaven of Tarrant County to continue assisting youth with educational services for a SafeSchools anti-bullying program.
+Remaining CDBG funds will be used for Administration of programs, planning and other federal requirements required of CDBG.

-The 60 percent cap or approximately \$145,000 will be used for ESG Homeless Emergency Shelter activities will provide accessibility for the purpose of providing temporary shelter for approximately 13,268 homeless individuals at nighttime and daytime shelters at emergency shelter facilities receiving ESG operational and utility cost.
-An estimated 32 percent or approximately \$77,811 to pay for short term rental assistance in the Homelessness Prevention program for extremely low income persons/families with eviction notices or letters to vacate.
-The maximum of 7.5% or an estimated \$18,118 for ESG administration, reporting and training and \$700 for HMIS data administration.
+The 60 percent cap or approximately \$150,178.80 will be used for ESG Homeless Emergency Shelter activities will provide accessibility for the purpose of providing temporary shelter for approximately 10,444 homeless individuals at 6 nighttime and 1 daytime shelters at emergency shelter facilities receiving ESG operational and utility cost.
+An estimated 32 percent or approximately \$80,146.85 to pay for short term rental assistance in the Homelessness Prevention program for approximately 30 extremely low income persons/families with eviction notices or letters to vacate.
+The maximum of 7.5% or an estimated \$18,772.35 for ESG administration, reporting, training, and \$1,200 for HMIS data administration.